vrushit/Online-Hardware-Inventory/README.md

 To run the App on your Browser you must follow these Steps:

 Step 1.
-Copy all the files and folders(parent) in one single folder.
+Copy all the files and folders in one single folder(parent).

 Step 2.
 Open that folder(parent) in CMD(Command Prompt).